 Take decyl glucoside, sodium lauryl sulfate and cetearyl alcohol, for example.
 Nothing in the chemical terminology gives away the fact that these widely-used compounds are all byproducts of palm oil.
 There are around 170 different names used to disguise palm oil on packaging.

 In a January 2019 report, The World Health Organisation warned that alternative names for palm oil and unclear labelling means that “consumers may be unaware of what they are eating or its safety”.

 The palm oil industry is often compared to “Big Tobacco”, suggesting that it is deploying similar tactics to influence research into the health effects of its products.

-“These tactics – like establishing lobbying structures in political and economic hubs, fighting regulations, attempting to undermine reliable sources of information and using poverty alleviation arguments – are similar to those pursued by the tobacco and alcohol industries” it reports.
+“These tactics – like establishing lobbying structures in political and economic hubs, fighting regulations, attempting to undermine reliable sources of information and using poverty alleviation arguments – are similar to those pursued by the tobacco and alcohol industries” the report reads.
 “However, the palm oil industry receives comparatively little scrutiny”.

 While the health benefits of pail oil have been disputed, one thing is certainly clear: palm oil plantations are a major driver of deforestation of some of the world’s most biodiverse ecosystems, severely degrading the environment and affecting the carbon sinks of the world that leads to catastrophic impact on forests, endangered animals and climate change

 Palm tree plantations have a life-cycle of 28-30 years.
-After this time, the trees reach a height of over 12 meters, making them uneconomical to harvest the fruits from which the oil is derived from.
+After this time, the trees reach a height of over 12 metres, making them uneconomical to harvest the fruits from which the oil is derived from.
 They are then cut and replaced by new trees.

 Palm oil deforestation is a huge issue.
 It is estimated that up to 300 football fields forest globally are cleared every hour to make room for palm plantations, destroying the habitat of already critically endangered species like the orangutan, Sumatran tiger and rhino.